Verstappen pips Leclerc to pole in Japan

 For his part, Norris saw the incident very differently, insisting it was "quite clear" Verstappen had tried to defend his position on track.

-"People always overtake before the last corner - as much as everyone always agrees to it.
-Everyone always does it.
-It doesn't matter, he probably would've done the same in my situation, but I wouldn't have swerved at him if I was in his situation," he told Sky Sports.

-Asked if he would expect penalty if he was in Verstappen's situation, Norris said: "Oh yeah, for sure."
+Asked if he would expect a penalty if he was in Verstappen's situation, Norris said: "Oh yeah, for sure."

 Despite concerns over the investigation, Verstappen said he had enjoyed F1's return to the fabled Suzuka track for the first time since 2019, after a break because of the pandemic.